 - Increased retention: According to the 2021 Bureau of Labor Statistics report, the turnover rate is currently 57.3%.
 With over 3 million Americans quitting their jobs monthly, it is evident that organizations are struggling to retain their employees.
 A CNBC/SurveyMonkey Workplace Happiness Survey from 2019 showed that more than 4 in 10 workers who don't have a mentor say they've considered quitting their job in the past three months.
 However, mentorship has been proven to be an effective solution to reducing the turnover rate.
 Retention rates were much higher for mentees (72%) and mentors (69%) than for employees who did not participate in the mentoring program (49%).

 - Productivity: Since mentorship, if done right, helps a mentee to work on their strengths and weaknesses and also boost their confidence and performance, implementing a mentorship program will increase an organization's productivity.
-67% of businesses reported an increase in productivity due to mentoring.
+Our 2022 State of Coaching and Mentoring Report shows that mentoring leads to a marked increase in productivity.

 - Engagement: Mentorship is all about employee development.
 And opportunities for employee development are the second most important factor in determining engagement.
 Furthermore, according to Brad Johnson, co-author of the classic, "The Elements of Mentoring," more than fifty years of research shows people with great mentors tend to do better and have higher performance ratings than those who try to go it alone.
 Mentoring is a relationship.
 Employees need friendships at work to flourish.
 Those with close relationships with peers are 50% happier.
 They are also seven times more likely to be engaged in their work.